 Construction work underway to add an approach track for the Yamagata Shinkansen at Fukushima Station [Fukushima Prefecture]

-At Fukushima Station in Fukushima Prefecture, construction is underway to add an approach track for Yamagata Shinkansen trains.
+Construction is underway at Fukushima Station in Fukushima Prefecture to add approach tracks for Yamagata Shinkansen trains.
+This

-We will explain the details and significance of this construction work with photos of the site.
+article explains the details and significance of the construction, along with photographs from the site.

 What are the approach lines to Fukushima Station?

-The Yamagata Shinkansen, also known as the Tsubasa , began operation in 1992.
+The Yamagata Shinkansen, also known as the "Tsubasa" train, began operation in 1992.

 Currently, it mainly operates between Tokyo Station and Yamagata Station and Shinjo Station in Yamagata Prefecture.

-The Tsubasa runs on the Tohoku Shinkansen tracks between Tokyo Station and Fukushima Station.
+The "Tsubasa" train runs on the Tohoku Shinkansen tracks between Tokyo Station and Fukushima Station.

-Yamabiko The Yamabiko mainly runs between Tokyo Station and Sendai Station or Morioka Station.
+The Yamabiko mainly operates between Tokyo Station and Sendai/Morioka Stations.

-The Yamabiko (left) and Tsubasa (right) trains running coupled from Tokyo Station to Fukushima Station
+The Yamabiko (left) and Tsubasa (right) trains, coupled together, traveled from Tokyo Station to Fukushima Station.

-(Photo by author: All images below, except for Google Maps, were also taken or created by the author)
+(Photo by the author: All images below, except for those on Google Maps, were taken or created by the author.)

-After detaching from Fukushima Station, the Yamabiko will enter the Ou Main Line and head to Yamagata Station or Shinjo Station.
-The
+After the Yamabiko train is detached at Fukushima Station, it continues onto the Ou Main Line and heads towards Yamagata Station or Shinjo Station.

 Please see this article for details on how the Yamagata Shinkansen was born